Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 Spaghetti Squash Au Gratin: https://www.pinterest.com/pin/496873771384056937/

 As you have guessed from many of my previous posts, I love pasta, but we all know diets with large amounts of pasta are not necessarily the healthiest.
-Having cooked with spaghetti squash in the past, I was intrigued to find this recipe.
+Having cooked with spaghetti squash in the past, I was intrigued to find this recipe and add it to my Surviving Cancer’s Recipes of the Week list.
 I have made potatoes au gratin from a restaurant clone recipe book that I have had for years, and oh, is it so very yummy.
 Based on the photos I saw on Pinterest, this recipe appears to have an au gratin consistency, yet in a healthier package.
 Not sure how much preparation I will be able to do for this one beforehand, but it should be interesting to try.
 Recipe courtesy of: www.midgetmomma.com

 Fried Cabbage with Kielbasa: https://www.pinterest.com/pin/496873771384056896/